i-ape/fasting-rust/README.md

 this is my current structure
 have issues with fn in users either not being used or a weird blocks where code seems to go into black holes and in terminal its says 1 issue, next I want to add user goals and history sections although it may be too early

+did some reading I should do integration tests and do a cargo install cargo-expand cargo expand https://bheisler.github.io/criterion.rs/book/index.html supposedly a good src